Payal-Ramani/Django-blog-app/README.md

 ### Efforts I put :
 ```
- In this blog application I made homepage for wqelcoming the new user and made toggeled side bar in which i provided LogIn,SignUp,LogOut options for users as well as list of all authors and all blogs also provide there via links.Apart from this in the particular blog i make one comment fom in which user can comment.
+ In this blog application I made homepage for welcoming the new user and made toggeled side bar in which i provided LogIn,SignUp,LogOut options for users as well as list of all authors and all blogs also provide there via links.Apart from this in the particular blog i make one comment fom in which user can comment.
 ```

 ### Requirements